-“If you sit in my chair and I accept you as my client, I have to give you my best possible work because that’s my face.”
+“If you sit in my chair and I accept you as my client, I have to give you my best possible work because that’s my brand.”

 People often talk about “falling into” careers, going down a path forged for them, not by them.
 In some ways, that’s Taylor Perry’s story—unknowingly working toward something that would slowly reveal itself to be not just a profession, but also a life’s passion.